 Recovering from the loss of a friendship is difficult and painful.
-When a friend holds a special place in our life and we have shared secrets, hopes and dreams, a loss affects every part of us…spiritually, physically and emotionally.
+When a friend holds a special place in our lives and we share secrets, hopes, and dreams, a loss affects every part of us spiritually, physically, and emotionally.

 In my experience, I have found there is no shortcut to healing from the loss of a friendship.
-A broken friendship is hard and recovery can take a long time.
+Losing a friend is hard and recovery can take a long time.

-When we lose a friend due to a change of circumstances, conflict or death, there is a hole in our heart that was once occupied by their presence in our life.
+When we lose a friend due to a change in circumstances, conflict, or death, there is a hole in our heart that was once occupied by their presence in our life.

 When I was in grade school, I had two best friends-Vickie and Milisa-one lived on the left of my house and the other on the right.

-We played records, Candy Land, hopscotch and jump rope.
-We rode banana seat bikes and bought ice cream from the man in the old van ringing a bell.
+We played records, Candy Land, hopscotch, and jump rope.
+We rode banana seat bikes and bought ice cream from the man in the dingy van with a bell.

 These neighbors were my first best friends, and they were special to me.
 I still have vivid memories of our time together.

-Everything was perfect in our small world, until the day Vickie’s family moved.
+Everything was perfect in our small world, and I never dreamed our close friendship would end until the day Vickie’s family moved.
 I remember they bought a nice, new brick house about 20 minutes away from our neighborhood.

 In my young mind, Vickie could have moved to another country.
 I saw Vickie once or twice after her family moved and then we lost touch.

-The friendship was broken…lost.
-When a friendship ends suddenly, there is an ache associated with the person’s absence.
+When a close friendship ends, it is broken…lost.
+When a friendship ends suddenly, there is an unexpected ache associated with the person’s absence.

-Although Milisa and I remained friends and continued to share experiences, I remember the special place in my heart that my short-lived friendship with Vickie held, and the pain associated with the loss of her friendship.
+Although Milisa and I remained friends and continued to share experiences, I remember the special place in my heart that my short-lived friendship with Vickie held, and the pain I felt when a close friendship ends.

-I wish I could have told her losing that friend was the last time it would happen.
+I wish I could have told her that would be the last time she would lose a friend.

-It grieved me to tell her that in life the loss of friendship is inevitable and never gets easy to understand.
+It grieved me to tell her that in life lost friendship is inevitable and never gets easy to understand.

-Like my friendship with Vickie, that was unexpectedly cut short, it is difficult and unnatural to disconnect with someone regardless of our age; it is just sad to say goodbye to a friend.
+With my friend Vickie, when our friendship ended suddenly, it was unnatural to disconnect.
+Regardless of our age; it is sad to say goodbye to a friend.

-For a long time, I naively thought that the loss of a friendship, at least through conflict, was preventable if I did the right thing.
+For a long time, I naively thought that losing a friend, at least through conflict, was preventable if I did the right thing.

 If I was a good, loyal friend then all of my friendships would endure and pain would be avoided.

-There are a couple problems with my thoughts.
+There are a couple of problems with my thoughts on a lost friendship.

 - First of all, I will say or do the wrong thing and cause someone to be hurt, and I cannot control if they chose to forgive me.